 The course is comprised of lectures (Monday & Wednesday) and a recitation (Friday).
 The lectures will be posted on the course website and may be watched asynchronously if you cannot attend in person.
-Lecture attendance is not required.
+Lecture attendance is not required, however there is a quiz with each lecture.
 The lectures cover structural concepts and procedures of design using the primary building materials of wood, steel, concrete and masonry.
 Each Friday the class is broken into smaller recitation sections in which the GSIs review analysis procedures of the various structural elements discussed in the lectures.
 Recitations may also include an in-class lab assignment.
 Solutions to homework problems are entered online through the course website.
-Topics are summarized weekly through Canvas quizzes.
+Topics are summarized weekly through Canvas Topic Quizzes.
 In addition, a construction/testing project gives students an opportunity to apply concepts to a physical design.
 Computer facilities, including software, are available on machines in the building, for supporting computations.